 |ENGL 3030||Introduction to American Literature|

-Generally offered on one- to two-year rotation..
+Online elective courses are generally offered on a one- to two-year rotation.

 |ENGL 3230||Literature of the Victorian Era|

 |ENGL 3320||20th Century American Literary Icons|

 |ENGL 3410||Classical Mythology|

 |ENGL 3510||English Grammar and Usage for Educators|